 It all makes sense, right?
 The benefits of thinking positively are clear, but changing habits is hard.
 Go easy on yourself, don’t expect to shift your mindset overnight.
 At this point, your thought pattern about infertility is pretty well ingrained…be kind to yourself.
 Each time you catch yourself having a negative thought, try to reframe it with one of the suggestions above.
 Before you know it you’ll be embracing the power of positive thinking.

 Interested in learning more about how positive thinking can impact your fertility journey?
-Call Cary L. Dicken, MD of Sher Fertility Institute New York at (646) 792-7476 today.
+Contact Sher Fertility Institute New York at 646-792-7476 or click here to schedule an appointment with one of our fertility doctors.
+Our Patient Care Specialists will contact you within the next 24 hours.